Prajwal115/factor/README.md

 Also while testing, MAMP server on Mac was used for MySQL and simultaneously the FastAPI server was also running on another port.
 Hence, to set this up locally, it will require both servers.
 I hope to solve this with deploying on replit through their own SQL services.

 So what has been done here, We have variety of pages served through FastAPI.
 And there are multiple format options among various other settings to create a new session.
 Some formats I have taken up are British Parliamentary, Asian Parliamentary and One vs One.
 Each one having different settings, different number of roles and teams involved.

+One of they key problems in AI powered things is lack of context.
+To solve that, I had to introduce **Pep-talk** its basically a set of questions asked just before starting the debate aiming to get the prime objective, and understand what the team is dealing with, their stratergies, dos and don'ts and user has to fill them.
+This pep-talk thing is passed into our AI models everytime along with the previous speaker (if any)'s transcript to deliver an accurate and fulfilling response through Gemini.

 So currently, this project is in testing phases, the code shared here will be updated in phases.
 As of now the code deals with BP setup with audio integration, TTS conversion of Gemini reply.
 There are few bugs and features to add (to streamline userflow) which will be done positively in the coming days.
 The code right now is a way to note the progress, and other files are currently under testing and will be uploaded after we complete major objectives.